rhessing/docker-php-supervisord/README.md

  - xsl
  - zip

-Supervisor (for running job workers)
+Supervisord (for running job workers)

+Options:
+IP, default setting when not set is 0.0.0.0
+PORT, default setting when not set is 9001
+COMMAND, default setting when not set is: php /var/www/apps/laravel/artisan queue:work --sleep=3 --tries=3 --daemon
+PROCESSES, default setting when not set is 4